W-Net-AI/LISP-CV/Readme.txt

 Now to install LisP-CV!

-Note #1: I will make a Makefile or script to install LisP-CV as library progresses but for now this install tutorial is made people who want to work on the project.
-So all steps to install must be done by hand so you get familiar how the library works...don't worry though it's easy.
-If you do end up helping on the project you might want to make a script to speed up some of the processes defined below.
+Note #1: I will make a Makefile or script to install LisP-CV as library progress- es but for now this install tutorial is made people who want to work on the proj- ect.
+So all steps to install must be done by hand so you get familiar how the l- ibrary works...don't worry though it's easy.
+If you do end up helping on the pr- oject you might want to make a script to speed up some of the processes defined below.

-Note #2: "LisP-CV" is a decorative name made to signify that is a Common Lisp wrapper for OpenCV and to pay hommage to the fact the name Lisp was derived from its method of operation, "List Processing".
+Note #2: "LisP-CV" is a decorative name made to signify that is a Common Lisp wr- apper for OpenCV and to pay hommage to the fact the name Lisp was derived from i- ts method of operation, "List Processing".
 The name with the capitalized 'L', 'P', 'C' and 'V' appears nowhere in the uncommented source code.

 Let's get started.